When You Walk in the Room

 "When You Walk in the Room" is a song written and recorded by American singer-songwriter Jackie DeShannon.
 It was initially released as a single on November 23, 1963, as the B-side to "Till You Say You'll Be Mine".
-It was re-released as an A-side in September 1964, and later included on the album Breakin' It Up on the Beatles Tour!.
+It was re-released as an A-side in September 1964 and later included on the album Breakin' It Up on the Beatles Tour!
 The single charted on the US Billboard Hot 100, peaking at number 99.

-The song has been covered by many other artists including The Searchers, whose version reached number 3 in the UK in 1964.
+The song has been covered by many other artists including Country Music Star Pam Tillis, whose version hit #2 on the country charts in 1994, and The Searchers, whose version reached number 3 in the UK in 1964.
 Other versions, all of which made the British charts though less successfully, were recorded by Paul Carrack in 1987, Status Quo in 1995, and Agnetha Fältskog in 2004.

 Content

 The song's lyrics attempt to detail the singer's emotions when in the presence of the person he or she loves.
 There is also an expression of frustration by the singer that he or she cannot manage to tell that person of his or her love.

 The song was produced using the "Wall of Sound" method of Phil Spector.